jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **How performant is AdapTable?**

 Very.
 We are confident that it is the fastest fully-featured HTML5 grid on the market.

-You see on our [Big Data Demo](https://demo.adaptabletools.com/admin/aggridbigdatademo) that even with a very large data set and hundreds of thousands flashing cell and data updates a second, AdapTable is still completely reactive and all the styles and searches still work.
+You can see from the [Big Data Demo](https://demo.adaptabletools.com/admin/aggridbigdatademo) that even with a very large data set and hundreds of thousands flashing cell and data updates a second, AdapTable is still completely reactive and all the styles and searches still work.

 **We are not a financial company but would still like the functionality you offer.
 Are you only suitable for trading?**